shahm10/tiny_search_engine/querier/README.md

 ### Common
 A short explanation on how to build common.a:
 In order to make a common.a, go to common/ directory and type `make`.
+I also added an `indexfind` function in my `index.c`.

 ### Querier
 `Querier` reads the index file produced by the `indexer`, and the page fiels produced by the `crawler`, and answers search queries submitted by standard input.

+For the testing, I assumed to have a `data/letters` directory that contained all files created from `crawler` and `indexer` and used for my `testing.sh`.
+These directory files are not committed.

 ### Required Conditions
 1. Needs to execute from a command line with usage syntax `./querier pageDirectory indexFilename`.